How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Additional empirical evaluation

 Lower NLL corresponds to better calibration under the model's predictive distribution.
 As an unbounded, strictly proper scoring rule aligned with maximum-likelihood training, NLL is particularly sensitive to the tails of the confidence distribution, distinguishing models that differ mainly in how confidently they handle ambiguous samples.

-In Table \ref{tab:nll}, we present the detailed Brier score and NLL calibration results for the various \method variants as well as the baseline methods.
-We observe that both \method and \method-vision consistently achieve better calibration, while \method-text performs comparably to the baselines.
-This is consistent with the findings in the main paper, where for all the calibration metrics, \method and it variants were better and/or competitive without needing extra regularization losses.
+In Table \ref{tab:nll}, we present the detailed Brier score and NLL calibration results of \method and the baseline methods.
+We observe that \method consistently achieve better calibration compared to the baselines.
+This is consistent with the findings in the main paper, where for all the calibration metrics, \method is better and/or competitive without needing extra regularization losses.